Edw590/F1DP/README.md

 This repository contains the code for everything involved with the patch:
 - the patcher installer, in Go (a GoLand project);
-- the patcher, in C and Assembly (a CLion project);
+- the patcher, in C and Inline-Assembly (a CLion project);
 - and the patcher loader, in Assembly (a file compiled from Sublime Text 3 using MASM 9.0 and using the compilation assistant and Sublime Text stuff from this repository of mine: https://github.com/DADi590/Chrome-Dino-Game-in-Assembly).

 ## Download